Define a goal before starting collecting feedback

 Make analyzing collected feedback a part of your routine

-Feedback tools provide you with the most value when you regularly assess results, look for improvements, create new surveys etc. Depending on a size of your company and the amount of feedback you collect, you might be able to spot trends in a matter of days after launching the survey.
+Feedback tools provide you with the most value when you regularly assess results, look for improvements, create new surveys, etc. Depending on the size of your company and the amount of feedback you collect, you might be able to spot trends in a matter of days after launching the survey.
 Making analyzing results a part of your weekly routine will help you make the most of collecting feedback.

 Don’t be afraid to experiment.
 Example: if you’re using social media monitoring, try changing keywords from time to time.
 When you’re using website surveys, try different questions and targeting options.
 Decided to use live chat?
 Then try different targeting settings and pre-defined messages.
 Experimenting will help you improve achieved results and research different issues.